Stephanie Cotter

-Stephanie Cotter (born 27 January 1999) is an Irish athlete who specialises in the 1500 metres.
-Her personal bests are 4:14.96 in the 1500 m and 2:09.23 in the 800 m.
-Cotter won bronze 2019 European Cross Country Championships.
-She finished sixth at the 2021 European U23 Championships in Tallinn and has won multiple Irish Championship titles.
+Stephanie Cotter (born 27 January 1999) is an Irish athlete who specialises in the 1500 metres and 5000 metres.
+Cotter won individual bronze at the 2019 European Cross Country Championships, and is a two-time European U23 Championships 1500m finalist, placing sixth in the 1500m final at the 2021 European U23 Championships in Tallinn.
+Stephanie has also won multiple Irish National Championship titles.
 Cotter was supported by West Muskerry Athletic Club as a youth.

 Biography

 Stephanie Cotter was born in Cork, Ireland.
-Cotter was born to Sheila & Michael.
-Sheila Cotter, Mom, is a physical education & science high school teacher & Michael Cotter, dad, is a physical therapist.
-Both parents ran when they were younger, dad went to University of Michigan on Michigan Wolverines track and field scholarship in 1980s.
-Stephanie Cotter has two younger sisters, Jennifer & Shannon.